Patricia Benner

-Patricia Sawyer Benner (born August 31, 1942) is a nursing theorist, academic and author.
+Patricia Sawyer Benner is a nursing theorist, academic and author.
 She is known for one of her books, From Novice to Expert: Excellence and Power in Clinical Nursing Practice (1984).
 Benner described the stages of learning and skill acquisition across the careers of nurses, applying the Dreyfus model of skill acquisition to nursing practice.
 Benner is a professor emerita at the University of California, San Francisco UCSF School of Nursing.

 Early life

 Benner was born Patricia Sawyer in August 1942 in Hampton, Virginia.
 Benner, her parents and her two sisters moved to California when she was a child.
 Her parents were divorced when she was in high school, which she described as a difficult event for her entire family.
 Benner decided to become a nurse while working in a hospital admitting department during college.

 She earned an associate degree in nursing from Pasadena City College simultaneously with a bachelor's degree from Pasadena College in 1964.
 She married Richard Benner in 1967 and they had two children.
 Benner earned a master's degree in nursing from UCSF in 1970 and a PhD from the University of California, Berkeley in 1982.